Snger/reading-notes/frameworks/books/NHibernate.4.x.Cookbook.md

 <!-- MarkdownTOC -->

+- Chapter 1.
+The Configuration and Schema
     - NHibernate architecture
         - diagram
         - several key components to an NHibernate application

 <!-- /MarkdownTOC -->

+# Chapter 1.
+The Configuration and Schema
 ## NHibernate architecture
 ### diagram
 ````